By Rich Higgins

 Simply by instinct, one can see that China’s alliances-here in America and abroad-should be the first point of focus.
 This examination should look for obvious self-stated allegiances as well as ideological and, especially, opaque financial interests and conflicts with an eye toward the future.
 Pakistan, Turkey, Saudi Arabia and several European countries need to have their relationships with China and America reviewed.

-The Chinese One Belt and One Road initiative seeks to recreate the old silk road and parallel sea lanes that would bring about the unification of the Eurasian landmass and streamline the logistics and infrastructure of an enormous emerging market.
+China’s Belt and Road initiative seeks to recreate the old silk road and parallel sea lanes that would bring about the unification of the Eurasian landmass and streamline the logistics and infrastructure of an enormous emerging market.
 Numerous financial actors around the globe and here in America stand to benefit handsomely via this project.

 These international finance interests believe that for their project to succeed, America must be exhausted.